From Generation to Detection: A Multimodal Multi-Task Dataset for Benchmarking Health Misinformation: Conclusion

 \section{Conclusion}

 We introduce MM-Health, a multimodal dataset designed for detecting human and AI generated health misinformation.
 Unlike datasets limited to human generated information or augmented with LLM generated text, our approach combines text and image generative models to create multimodal counterparts of misinformation.
 To ensure diversity in generative model outputs, we incorporate five different open-source models for each modality.
-Our experiments involve five different VLLMs, including proprietary GPT-4o and GPT-4omini models, as well as SOTA open-source models, to evaluate data reliability and originality classification.
+Our experiments involve six different VLLMs, including proprietary GPT-4o and GPT-4omini models, as well as SOTA open-source models, to evaluate data reliability and originality classification.
 Experimental results reveal that current VLLMs cannot accurately detect misinformation and AI-generated content, highlighting challenges in the era of generative AI.
+For future work, we plan to explore more robust detection techniques and expand the dataset to include other modalities such as video and audio.
 We hope publicly releasing the MM-Health dataset guides future research.